1. What type of academic calendar does Baylor use?

 2. What is your academic advising program like?

-Yes, with Baylor College of Medicine in Houston.
+We also offer a medical program where select students can earn dual admission to the Baylor College of Medicine in Houston.
 Learn more about the program here.

 4. What is the governing board at Baylor?